 The spare feel of this, where plants aren’t crowded together, seems to reflect the essence of the desert southwest.
 The splash of color from Chuparosa / Justicia californica against Organ Pipe / Stenocereus thurberi also softens the foreground without crowding.

-Always birds like white wing doves nesting in a saguaro
+Birds like white wing doves always seem to nest in a saguaro

 I’m enjoying seeing the yellow wall and other plants mellowing with age.